awsdocs/aws-codepipeline-user-guide/doc_source/tutorials-simple-s3.md

    The arrow between stages displays an icon and color change indicating that the transition has been disabled\.
 ![\[Image NOT FOUND\]](http://docs.aws.amazon.com/codepipeline/latest/userguide/images/codepipeline-disabled-transition.png)![\[Image NOT FOUND\]](http://docs.aws.amazon.com/codepipeline/latest/userguide/)![\[Image NOT FOUND\]](http://docs.aws.amazon.com/codepipeline/latest/userguide/)

 1. Upload your sample again to the Amazon S3 bucket\.
-Because the bucket is versioned, this change will automatically start the pipeline\.
-For information, see [Upload the sample application](#getting-started-upload-s3)\.
+Because the bucket is versioned, this change starts the pipeline\.
+For information, see [](#getting-started-upload-s3)\.

 1. Return to the details page for your pipeline and watch the status of the stages\.
-The pipeline view will change to show progress and success on the first two stages, but no changes will occur on the third stage\.
+The pipeline view changes to show progress and success on the first two stages, but no changes occur on the third stage\.
 This process might take a few minutes\.

 1. Enable the transition by choosing the arrow that indicates the transition has been disabled between the two stages\.
 In the **Enable transition** dialog box, choose **Enable**\.
-The stage will begin running in a few minutes and attempt to process the artifact that has already been run through the first two stages of the pipeline\.
+The stage starts running in a few minutes and attempts to process the artifact that has already been run through the first two stages of the pipeline\.
 **Note**
-If you want this third stage to succeed, edit the CodePipelineProductionFleet deployment group before you enable the transition, and specify a different set of Amazon EC2 instances where you will deploy the application\.
+If you want this third stage to succeed, edit the CodePipelineProductionFleet deployment group before you enable the transition, and specify a different set of Amazon EC2 instances where the application is deployed\.
 For more information about how to do this, see [Change Deployment Group Settings](http://docs.aws.amazon.com/codedeploy/latest/userguide/how-to-change-deployment-group-settings.html)\.
 If you create more Amazon EC2 instances, you may incur additional costs\.

 ## Step 6: Clean Up Resources<a name="s3-clean-up"></a>

 You can use some of the resources you created in this walkthrough for the tutorial, [Tutorial: Create a Four\-Stage Pipeline](tutorials-four-stage-pipeline.md)\.
 For example, you can reuse the AWS CodeDeploy application and deployment\.
-However, after you complete this and any other tutorials, you should delete the pipeline and the resources it uses, so that you will not be charged for the continued use of those resources\.
+However, after you complete this and any other tutorials, you should delete the pipeline and the resources it uses, so that you are not be charged for the continued use of those resources\.
 First, delete the pipeline, then the AWS CodeDeploy application and its associated Amazon EC2 instances, and finally, the Amazon S3 bucket\.

 **To clean up the resources used in this tutorial**